CodeProSpecialist/Chat-GPT-LLM-Artificial-Intelligence-Stock-Trading-Robot-for-Alpaca/README.md

 ollama run gemma:2b-instruct-q4_0

-Note: you will need to edit the python code to change the name of the LLM model.
+Note: you will need to edit the python code to change the name of the LLM model in the python function named "trading_robot."

 ollama run tinydolphin:1.1b-v2.8-q4_0